SparkPost/heml.io/src/docs/000-getting-started/003-guide.md

 ## Our metadata

 We'll add a couple of meta elements to start: `<subject>` and `<preview>`.
 Our subject will appear in the title if the email is viewed in a browser.
-The preview will show up in certain clients, like Gmail or Apple Mail, that show a snippet of what's inside an email before you open it.
+The preview will show up in certain clients, like Gmail or Apple Mail, which show a snippet of what's inside an email before you open it.

 ```xml
 <!-- inside the head -->